Tips and Techniques for Pouring Self-Leveling Underlayment

 Self-leveling underlayment is a great choice under any tiled floor, but it’s the absolute best choice when installing tile over an in-floor heating system.
-Cement board won’t work and if you choose to lay down a mortar bed it takes longer, it’s harder to achieve an even surface and the screeding process can damage the heating cables or mats.
-Here are some tips for working with self-leveler.
+Installing cement board won’t work, and if you choose to lay down a mortar bed it takes longer, it’s harder to achieve an even surface, and the screeding process can damage the heating cables or mats.

 Sill sealer is a foam gasket that framers use to seal the connection between a foundation and the bottom wall plate.
 Sill sealer also makes a great barrier to keep the liquid underlayment from escaping into other rooms or into the basement on exterior walls.
 Hold it in place with staples.
 Keep the staples low enough so the staple holes will be hidden by the base trim.
 Either 3-1/2-in. or 5-1/2-in.-wide sill sealer will work, but the taller it is, the more protection it provides painted walls from floor leveler splashes.

-Large holes like heating vents and floor drains can be isolated with cardboard before pouring floor leveler.
-Just shape the cardboard to the hole and tape it in place.
-Caulk the cardboard to the floor.
+Large holes like heating vents and floor drains can be isolated with cardboard before pouring your floor leveler.
+Just shape the cardboard to the hole, tape it in place, and then caulk it o the floor.
 The boxes that hold the flooring are often a convenient source of cardboard.

 Dam up doorways with strips of wood.
 Make sure you seal the wood to the floor with caulk as well as the area where the wood strip meets the sill sealer.

-Wood floors need to be primed before covering them with leveler.
+Wood floors need to be primed before covering them with self leveler.
 The floor will be covered with water-saturated leveler, which will cause the wood to swell.
 It will shrink back down when it dries, which could cause cracks in the underlayment and tiles above.
 The primer prevents the wood from absorbing water.
-Primer can be rolled on, brushed or even sprayed with a bottle.
+Primer can be rolled, brushed, or even sprayed on with a bottle.